CIF Parser¶

 is usually treated

 as part of the tag, not just a syntactic feature.
-So we store tag string
+So we store tag strings

 with the underscore (_my_tag

-), and function that take tags as arguments
+), and functions that take tags as arguments

 expect strings starting with _